Skip to main content

 What platforms does Apaya Managed publish to?

-Apaya Managed supports publishing to connected Instagram, Facebook, LinkedIn, and X accounts.
+Apaya Managed supports publishing to connected Instagram, Facebook, LinkedIn, X, and TikTok accounts.

 How much does Apaya Managed cost?